-Page 18

-General Assembly Of North Carolina Session 2021 The report shall be submitted to the Joint Legislative Oversight Committee on Health 1 (b) 2 and Human Services and to the Joint Legislative Oversight Committee on Justice and Public Safety by October 1 of each year, beginning in 2022.
+The report shall be submitted to the Joint Legislative Oversight Committee on Health 1 (b) 2 and Human Services and to the Joint Legislative Oversight Committee on Justice and Public Safety by October 1 of each year, beginning in 2022.
 3 4 "§ 90-113.146.
 Construction of Article.
 5 This Article shall not be construed to do any of the following: 6 Allow for a violation of any law other than for conduct in compliance with the (1) 7 provisions of this Article.
-8 Affect or repeal laws relating to nonmedical use, possession, production, or (2)

-- sale of cannabis.

-Authorize the use of connabis by anyone other than a qualified r - (3) Authorize the use of cannabis by anyone other than a qualified patient. - (4) Permit the operation of any vehicle, aircraft, train, or boat while under the influence of cannabis. - (5) Require the violation of federal law or purport to give immunity under federal law. - (6) Require any accommodation of any on-site medical use of cannabis in any correctional institution or detention facility or place of education or employment, or of smoking or vaping cannabis in any public place. - (7) Require a health insurance provider, health care plan, property and casualty insurer, or medical assistance program to be liable for or reimburse a claim for the medical use of cannabis.
-Consultations in which physicians diagnose debilitating medical conditions and complete written certifications shall be reimbursed consistent with any other visit to a health care facility. - (8) Affect or repeal laws relating to negligence or professional malpractice on the part of a qualified patient, designated caregiver, physician, supplier, or supplier's agents or employees.
+8 Affect or repeal laws relating to nonmedical use, possession, production, or (2) 9 sale of cannabis.
+10 Authorize the use of cannabis by anyone other than a qualified patient.
+(3) Permit the operation of any vehicle, aircraft, train, or boat while under the 11 (4) 12 influence of cannabis.
+13 Require the violation of federal law or purport to give immunity under federal (5) 14 15 (6) Require any accommodation of any on-site medical use of cannabis in any correctional institution or detention facility or place of education or 16 employment, or of smoking or vaping cannabis in any public place.
+17 Require a health insurance provider, health care plan, property and casualty 18 (7) 19 insurer, or medical assistance program to be liable for or reimburse a claim for the medical use of cannabis.
+Consultations in which physicians diagnose 20 debilitating medical conditions and complete written certifications shall be 21 reimbursed consistent with any other visit to a health care facility.
+22 Affect or repeal laws relating to negligence or professional malpractice on the 23 (8) 24 part of a qualified patient, designated caregiver, physician, supplier, or 25 supplier's agents or employees.
+26 "§ 90-113.148.

-"§ 90-113.148.
 Severability.

-The provisions of this Article are severable.
-If any provision of this Article is held invalid by a court of competent jurisdiction, the invalidity shall not affect other provisions of this Article which can be given effect without the invalid provision."

-SECTION 2.
-No later than 30 days after the effective date of this act, the North Carolina Medical Board shall approve a three-hour continuing medical education course and a one-hour supplemental medical education course on cannabis and cannabis-infused products.
+27 The provisions of this Article are severable.
+If any provision of this Article is held invalid by 28 a court of competent jurisdiction, the invalidity shall not affect other provisions of this Article 29 which can be given effect without the invalid provision."
+30 SECTION 2.
+No later than thirty days after the effective date of this act, the North Carolina Medical Board shall approve a three-hour continuing medical education course a 31 32 one-hour supplemental medical education course on cannabis and cannabis-infused products.
+33 SECTION 3.

-SECTION 3.
 G.S.
-105-164.13 reads as rewritten:
+105-164.13 reads as rewritten: 34 "§ 105-164.13.

-"§ 105-164.13.
 Retail sales and use tax.

-The sale at retail and the use, storage, or consumption in this State of the following items are specifically exempted from the tax imposed by this Article:

-(13e) Cannabis or cannabis-infused products sold by a medical cannabis center to a registry identification cardholder.
-The terms "cannabis," "cannabis-infused product," "medical cannabis center," and "registry identification cardholder" have the same meanings as defined in G.S.
+35 The sale at retail and the use, storage, or consumption in this State of the following items are 36 specifically exempted from the tax imposed by this Article: 37 38 (13e) Cannabis or cannabis-infused products sold by a medical cannabis center to a registry identification cardholder.
+The terms "cannabis", "cannabis-infused 39 40 product", "medical cannabis center", and "registry identification cardholder" have the same meanings as defined in G.S.
 90-113.114.

-SECTION 4.
+41 42 43 SECTION 3.
 G.S.
-106-121 reads as rewritten:
+106-121 reads as rewritten: 44 "§ 106-121.

-"§ 106-121.
 Definitions and general consideration.

-For the purpose of this Article:
+45 For the purpose of this Article:

-- (6) The term "drug" means all of the following: - a.
+(6) The term "drug" means all of the following:

+a.
 Articles recognized in the official United States Pharmacopoeia, official Homeopathic Pharmacopoeia of the United States, or official National Formulary, or any supplement to any of them; and them.